Zjx402/Kea2/README.md

     <img src="docs/stage2.png" style="border-radius: 14px; width: 80%; height: 80%;"/>
 </div>

-Test your app by customizing testing scenarios (自定义测试场景或事件序列[^1], e.g., testing specific app functionalities, executing specific event traces, entering specifc UI pages, reaching specific app states) with the full capability and flexibility powered by `python` language and [uiautomator2](https://github.com/openatx/uiautomator2);
+In Kea2, you can test your app by customizing testing scenarios (自定义测试场景或事件序列[^1], e.g., testing specific app functionalities, executing specific event traces, entering specifc UI pages, reaching specific app states) with the full capability and flexibility powered by `python` language and [uiautomator2](https://github.com/openatx/uiautomator2);

 In Kea2, a script is composed of two elements:
 -  **Precondition:** When to execute the script.